 The final stage of the research programme is submission of your MSc thesis, which needs to be done within three years.

 Your thesis is assessed by two independent experts (one of which will be external to the University of Oxford), who conduct a viva examination with you.

-Approximately 90% of alumni completing in the years 2008 to 2015 have gone on to pursue a career within academic or industrial research.
-Other graduates hold positions within a variety of sectors including patent law, scientific publishing and teaching.
+Approximately 80% of the department’s alumni who completed in the years 2015 to 2019 have pursued a career within academic or industrial research.
+Other graduates hold positions within a variety of different sectors including Patent Law, Management Consultancy, scientific publishing and teaching.